RedisAI/benchmarks/README.md

 - RedisAI with Tensorflow as backend vs Tensorflow python runtime
 - RedisAI with PyTorch as backend vs PyTorch python runtime
+- RedisAI vs GRPC servers (Tensorflow Serving & custom GRPC server for PyTorch and ONNX)
+- RedisAI vs Flask servers
 - RedisAI with ONNX as backend vs ONNXRuntime (upcoming)
-- RedisAI vs Tensorflow Serving (upcoming)
 - RedisAI vs MxNet Model Server (upcoming)
 - RedisAI vs TensorRT (upcoming)

-Models used in for the benchmark will be autodownloaded if it doesn't exist in the `data` directory.
-However, if requires, it can be manually [downloaded](https://app.box.com/s/r4xzm4xtzdqhmg4rbwfcahj9tee3ojbl)
+Models used in for the benchmark can be found [here](https://app.box.com/s/r4xzm4xtzdqhmg4rbwfcahj9tee3ojbl) and the docker images can be found in the docker hub

-## Current Results (Not an average)
+## Current Results

 - OS Platform and Distribution: Linux Ubuntu 18.04
 - Device: CPU